 - 2. WE RECOMMEND that two roads at Furman should be named for the university's first female African-American undergraduate students, who started Furman in 1967.
-The entrance road to Furman should be named for Lillian Brock-Flemming, the university's first African-American female trustee, and who became the university's "Link to the Greenville Community."
+The entrance road to Furman should be named for Lillian Brock-Flemming, the university's first African-American female trustee, who became the university's "Link to the Greenville Community."
 Similarly, the road that connects McAlister Auditorium and the Daniel Music Building should be named for Sarah Reese, renowned opera singer. - 3.
-WE RECOMMEND the naming of the space near Cherrydale Alumni House for Abraham Sims, whose image inspires our work toward justice and recognition, and construction of a raised reflecting pool memorial in front of Cherrydale, honoring our shared history and all those who labored to create the university.
+WE RECOMMEND the naming of a space near Cherrydale Alumni House for Abraham Sims, whose image inspires our work toward justice and recognition, and construction of a raised reflecting pool memorial in front of Cherrydale, honoring our shared history and all those who labored to create the university.
 It will be important that the fountain is slightly raised to disrupt the seamless link between the plantation and campus, with a black granite material to symbolize the individuals whose names we do not know and water symbolizing the new life in education that springs from their labor.
-Small plaques along the perimeter will present recovered enslaved names of founders and donors.
+Small plaques along the perimeter will present the names of persons enslaved by founders and major donors.
 Initial plaques will name Abraham Sims (a freed slave of James C. Furman) and Clark Murphy (beloved groundskeeper of Greenville Woman's College).
 In a new tradition each year, freshmen will dip their hands into the water, symbolizing their new connection to the university and its past. - 4.
 WE RECOMMEND raising the profile of Mary and Charles Judson to an academic building, namely the Humanities building currently named for James C. Furman; meanwhile, the central dorm currently named for them would become Clark Murphy Hall.
 Regarding the first choice, Mary and Charles were the central academic and administrative minds of the early universities from which the university descends, Mary in a broad range of fields at the Greenville Woman's College (GWC) and Charles in math and astronomy at Furman University.
 Both were also prodigious, progressive intellects.
 Mary founded and helped fund the first female literary societies in South Carolina and the first program of calisthenics for women in the American South.
-She taught a broad array of classes that, as a first-wave feminist, she believed women should have to function equally in society.
-Similarly, Charles was the only early Furman professor (and interim president) not to hold persons in slavery, and who donated
+She taught a broad array of classes that, as a first-wave feminist,